-In October 2000, the Commission reviewed the conclusions on the effectiveness of the behavioral barriers (see staff report entitled Executive Director's Determination that Fish Behavioral Barriers Tested at SONGS are Ineffective, dated September 22, 2000) and concurred that (1) the fish behavioral barriers installed and tested at the plant were ineffective and unlikely to result in a two metric ton (MT) reduction in fish impingement losses as required by Condition B of the permit, (2) no currently available alternative behavioral barriers are likely to be effective or feasible in reducing fish losses as required by Condition B, and (3) a procedural modification made by SCE in the heat cleaning treatment of the cooling water intake systems of SONGS Units 2 and 3 has reduced fish losses on average by approximately 4.3 MT per year.
-Based on this determination, the Executive Director concluded that no further testing of alternative behavioral barriers should be required at this time, provided that (1) SCE continues to adhere to the operating and monitoring procedures for the modified heat cleaning treatments and (2) SCE makes every effort to test and install, if feasible, future technologies or techniques for fish protection if such techniques become accepted industry standards or are required by the Commission in other power plant regulatory actions.
-Thus, the Executive Director determined, and the Commission concurred, that SCE is currently in compliance with Condition B of the SONGS permit.
+In October 2000, the Commission reviewed the results and concluded that no further testing of alternative behavioral barriers should be required at this time, provided that (1) SCE continues to adhere to the operating and monitoring procedures for the modified heat cleaning treatments and (2) SCE makes every effort to test and install, if feasible, future technologies or techniques for fish protection if such techniques become accepted industry standards or are required by the

+Commission in other power plant regulatory actions.
+Thus, SCE is currently in compliance with Condition B of the SONGS permit.